umbertogriffo/rag-chatbot/demo.md

 - Could you please provide me with information on the main industries?
 - Could you please remind me about the topic we were discussing earlier?

+# Story Chatbot - 3

+- Can you help me create a personalized morning routine that would help increase my productivity throughout the day?
+Start by asking me about my current habits and what activities energize me in the morning.
+- I wake up at 7 am.
+I have breakfast, go to the bathroom and watch videos on Instagram.
+I continue to feel sleepy afterwards.

 # Programming - 1

 - Create a regex to extract dates from logs in Python.

+# Programming - 2

+- Write a script to automate sending daily email reports in Python, and walk me through how I would set it up.

 # Writing documentation